-As we continue with our travel guide series, allow this author to tour you to this must-visit destination.
+Continuing with our travel guide series, allow me to take you on a tour of this must-visit destination.
 Here are the top 7 reasons why you should visit Lake Holon.

 Photo: Fechi Fajardo